thc1006/p62-pdl1-llps-starter/paper/MANUSCRIPT_bioRxiv.md

 The negative correlation between PD-L1 and STUB1, though modest in magnitude (ρ = -0.15), was highly significant statistically and remained stable across multiple sensitivity analyses.
 STUB1 (STIP1 homology and U-box containing protein 1), also known as CHIP (C-terminus of HSC70-interacting protein), is an E3 ubiquitin ligase that functions in protein quality control by targeting misfolded or damaged proteins for proteasomal degradation.
 Recent studies have identified PD-L1 as a STUB1 substrate, with STUB1 promoting PD-L1 ubiquitination and subsequent degradation.

-Our observation that STUB1 independently predicts favorable survival (HR = 0.92, P = 0.018) even after adjusting for PD-L1 levels and clinical factors is particularly intriguing.
-This suggests that STUB1 may exert protective effects through mechanisms beyond PD-L1 regulation.
+The proof-of-concept survival analysis framework showed statistical association between STUB1 and simulated favorable outcomes (HR = 0.92, P = 0.018) even after adjusting for PD-L1 levels and clinical factors, illustrating the methodology for multivariate assessment.
+While these specific values are from simulated data, the biological rationale suggests that STUB1 may exert protective effects through mechanisms beyond PD-L1 regulation if validated with authentic clinical data.
 STUB1 targets numerous client proteins involved in oncogenic signaling, including mutant p53, ErbB2, and various kinases.
-Higher STUB1 expression may therefore reflect more efficient protein quality control that limits accumulation of oncogenic proteins, slows tumor progression, and improves clinical outcomes.
+Higher STUB1 expression may therefore reflect more efficient protein quality control that limits accumulation of oncogenic proteins—a hypothesis requiring validation with real outcome data.

 The relatively weak correlation between PD-L1 and STUB1 compared to that between PD-L1 and CMTM6 may reflect the fact that STUB1's effects on PD-L1 operate primarily at the protein level through ubiquitination and degradation, whereas CMTM6 functions by stabilizing existing PD-L1 protein and potentially enhancing its trafficking.
 The mRNA-level data from TCGA may not fully capture these post-translational regulatory relationships.
 Future studies integrating proteomic data, such as from the Clinical Proteomic Tumor Analysis Consortium (CPTAC), would provide more direct assessment of protein-level regulation.